+There was only one person he spoke of in a whisper like that.
 “Tori.”
-It was the only person she spoke of in a whisper like that.

 “At the ER,” Rose added, the memory still freshly summoned since the phone call.
-There was a sound that was louder in her mind than it ever could have been in real life.
+There had been a sound louder in her mind than it ever could have been in real life.
 “When you flatlined…”

 “And I was left,” Pastor went on, “with just a memory, a… shadow.
 I know I said…”